-- 4. Project Tasks Describe the steps you will take to meet the project product/output(s) and objective(s).
+- 3. Project Tasks Describe the steps you will take to meet the project product/output(s) and objective(s).
 Describe the projects tasks or components and the anticipated products/outputs associated with each task.
 Include a description of the roles and responsibilities of the applicant.
 If development of a methodology is part of the proposed project, then describe the planned development steps.
-If travel assistance is to be provided for non-Federal attendees, describe the process for selecting non-Federal attendees who may receive travel assistance. - 5.
+If travel assistance is to be provided for non-Federal attendees, describe the process for selecting non-Federal attendees who may receive travel assistance. - 4.
 Milestone Schedule Provide a milestone schedule that covers each year of the entire grant period.
 Include a breakout of the project tasks into phases with associated tasks and products/outputs.
 Include the anticipated dates for the start and completion of each task.
 Provide interim milestone dates for achieving each workplan component.
-Include an approach to ensure that awarded funds will be expended in a timely and efficient manner.

-6. Detailed Budget - Provide a detailed budget and estimated funding amounts for each project task.
-An example detailed budget can be found at: http://www.epa.gov/grants/office-grants-and-debarment-budget-detail-guidance.
+Include an approach to ensure that awarded funds will be expended in a timely and efficient manner. - 5.
+Detailed Budget Provide a detailed budget and estimated funding amounts for each project task.
+An example detailed budget can be found at: Sample Budget.
 Identify the requested federal dollars, demonstrate how the cost share/match will be met, and provide the total project cost for each project task.
 Provide a description of proposed cost for each of the budget categories found in Form SF 424A (i.e., personnel, travel, contractual, other).
 Identify funding by budget category for each year of funding request.
 Explain if and how non-federal partners will contribute to the required cost share/match.
 This section provides an opportunity for a narrative description of the budget or aspects of the budget such as other costs and contracts.
-Describe itemized costs in sufficient detail for the EPA to determine the reasonableness and allowability of costs for each workplan component/task, including the use of the cost share/match funds.
+Describe itemized costs in sufficient detail for the EPA to determine whether the costs for each workplan component/task are reasonable and allowable, including the use of the cost share/match funds.
 Please note that an applicant's and any subgrantee/subawardee's indirect cost/fringe generally may be used as cost share/match.

-Also indicate whether funds will be added to a PPG (cost share/match may be reduced to 5 percent for the first two years in which a tribe or intertribal consortia receives a PPG, and then maybe increased to 10 percent or decreased to 0 percent (as determined by the Regional Administrator based on economic indicators).
+Indicate whether funds will be added to a PPG (cost share/match may be reduced to 5 percent for the first two years in which a tribe or intertribal consortia receives a PPG, and then maybe increased to 10 percent or decreased to 0 percent (as determined by the Regional Administrator based on economic indicators).
 Tribes must indicate in their proposal submission if they anticipate including this project, if selected for funding, into an already existing PPG or if they intend to create a new PPG that would include this wetland project.
 Budget information may be provided in table format if the applicant chooses but all budget information must be included within the page limit.